willurmston/breakpoints.js/README.md

   'lg' : '>1200'
 })

-// or use a built in preset (bootstrap 3 only at this time) var breakpoints = new Breakpoints('bootstrap3')
+// or use a built-in preset ('bootstrap3' or 'bootstrap4')
+var breakpoints = new Breakpoints('bootstrap3')

 // or add more after instantiation